StarExecMiami/StarExec-ARC/starexec-proxy-provers/README.md

 The `.tgz` file includes a script named `run_image_k8s.py` that is detected by the containerised StarExec, which hence uses the Kubernetes backend to run the prover.

-## A Proxy-Prover for Containerised StarExec
+## A proxy-prover for containerised StarExec

 To create a proxy-prover that can run directly in containerised StarExec:
 `python make_proxy.py docker.io/tptpstarexec/prover:version-RLR-amd64 prover:version--PodmanProxy --local`